kalnikos/Degrees/README.md

 # Degrees
 The main purpose of this project is to extract some conclusions about the given data features.
-I applied some basic statistics and visualization techniques in order to understand the variance of the data.
+I applied some basic statistics and visualization techniques in order to understand the diastribution of the data.
 After that, I was able to answer some relevant questions such as: Which students made the highest average degree based on: the group in which they belonged, the level of education and their gender.
 In addition, I tried to classify the degrees and checked the impact that preparation may have had on their degrees.

 Finally, I realized that the course which was difficult for all students was Math.
-I was aiming to understand if preparation is necessary in order to achieve a higher degree by comparing males to females with or without preparation.
+I was aiming to understand if preparation is necessary in order to achieve a higher grade by comparing males to females with or without preparation.

 ## The Degrees based on the Education